marcopennekamp/lore/spec/types.md

 # Types

 The **type system** is central not only to safety and correctness of programs, but also their execution at run-time through multiple dispatch.
 Hence, this is the first topic we will cover in this specification.
+The content in this document certainly doesn't contain everything we could cover about the type system, but it's enough as a user-centric view.

 Lore has various **type constructors** with which complex types can be built, as well as **named types** and **declared types**.
 Named types refer to any type that can be referenced via a name, such as a type variable or trait, while declared types refer to those types that are specifically declared by the programmer—traits and structs.